CatSkald/legendary-creatures/pages/about.en.md

 #### Folklore background

-Only describe creature originating from folklore, legends and tales.
+Only describe creatures originating from folklore, legends and tales.

 Popular culture, fiction literature, modern interpretations - all of that does not count as a good background.